MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/reproducibleanalysis/cellprofilertutorial1.md

 *PREPARED FOR YOU*

 * In **Metadata**, extract image identifiers.
-	- choose "Extract metadata?": Yes
+	- Choose "Extract metadata?": Yes
-	- select "Metadata extraction method": Extract from image file headers
+	- Select "Metadata extraction method": Extract from image file headers
-	- click on "Extract metadata"
+	- Click on "Extract metadata"
-	- at the table below, click "Update"
+	- At the table below, click "Update"

 ---